How the Court Determines Alimony

 - Again, is also a set dollar amount that is paid rather in one payment or several payments over time.
 It is terminated upon remarriage of the supported spouse, continuous cohabitation of the supported spouse, or death of either spouse.
 Where this differs is that reimbursement alimony may not be modified or terminated because of a change in circumstance.
 This type of alimony is often awarded when the now supported spouse, previously during the marriage, supported the other so that the other could gain a lucrative career.

 The divorce process can be difficult to navigate.
-Our family law attorney Jennifer Shafer can help guild you though this confusing and stressful time.
+Our family attorney is Jennifer Shafer and she can help guild you though this confusing and stressful time.

-If you would like to get in contact with our office, please call 843.212.3188 or email Jennifer at email@example.com.
+If you would like to get in contact with our office, please call 843.212.3188 or email Jennifer.